vvvardhan3/100days_of_java_programming/README.md

         2. Find the sum of N natural numbers
 ## Day-14
         1. Print the square asterisks
-        2. Reverse the given number
+        2. Reverse the given input Number
 ## Day-15
-        1. Find weather a given number is prime or not a prime 2.
+        1. Find weather a given number is prime or not a prime
+        2. Reverse the given input String